 Alaska Airlines’ carry-on size policy allows passengers to bring one personal item and one carry-on bag at no extra charge.
 The policy requires that the carry-on bag fits into the overhead bin.

-• Alaska Airlines has no weight restrictions on carry-on baggage and personal items.
-Please note, however, that you must be able to lift your carry-on bag or personal item comfortably into the overhead bin.
+Alaska Airlines’ official carry-on guidance does not specify weight restrictions for carry-on baggage or personal items.
+Please note, however, that you must be able to lift your carry-on bag comfortably into the overhead bin.

 What extra items can you bring onboard?